 At the Bode-Museum, experiments behind closed doors and hidden workshop spaces give way to a public educational laboratory.
 Three spaces previously used for the exhibition of the collection and for a bookshop were redesigned by lab.Bode – Initiative to Strengthen Museum Education together with the architects from raumlabor berlin.
-They serve as a “Space for Ideas,” “Free Space,” and “Platform” for the activities of pupils from the lab.Bode partner schools.
-They offer room for discourse events and training programmes, and they provide insights for museum visitors into museum education practices.
-Group and individual research as well as interdisciplinary and process-oriented experiences are made possible in these spaces.
+They served as a “Space for Ideas,” “Free Space,” and “Platform” for the activities of students from the lab.Bode partner schools.
+They offered room for discourse events and training programmes, and they provided insights for museum visitors into museum education practices.
+Group and individual research as well as interdisciplinary and process-oriented experiences were made possible.

 SPACE FOR IDEAS

 Tables and seating that could be flexibly arranged, inviting visitors to read, do research, and discuss project topics, ideas and questions.
 Containing a library about the collection of the Bode-Museums and literature on art education, the room served as a space for exploration and reflection for school groups and museumgoers.A

 The “Free Space” was dedicated to movement, play, and physically oriented workshops.
 A raised platform that could be used as a stage enabled students to become performers or audience members.
 A large mirror, which changed the optics of the room but could also be hidden by a curtain, allowed for a performative approach to topics relevant to the architecture of the Bode-Museum and objects in its collection.